RoninDojo/RoninDojo/README.md

-# Welcome to Ronin Dojo
+# Welcome to Ronin Dojo!
 Ronin Dojo is the RPi4 and Odroid N2 installation variant of Samourai Wallet's Dojo.
 This is not a change to their code or application, rather the installation process modified specifically for RPi4/Odroid.

 Ronin should help regular users get a Dojo running farily quickly and easily.

-Our Mission is to bring full on-chain self-sovereignity at an afforable price!
+Our Mission is to bring full on-chain self-sovereignity at an afforable price.

 “I dreamt of worldly success once.”